 2010-11: Signed to an AHL contract by Flyers' affiliate Adirondack, Eddy split his first pro season between the Phantoms and the ECHL's Greenville Road Warriors.
 He played 47 games for the Phantoms and was minus-one with 3 goals, 7 assists and 40 penalty minutes.
 In 16 games with Greenville he scored 1 goal with 3 assists and was plus-two with 26 penalty minutes.

-Eddy is in his third season with the Adirondack Phantoms of the AHL.
+Eddy is in his fourth season with the Adirondack Phantoms of the AHL.